chauff/cse1500-web-transcripts/_lectures/node.md

 const messages = require("./public/javascripts/messages");
 ```

-##
+## To conclude ....

-To conclude, in this lecture you have started out your Node.js journey.
+In this lecture you have started out your Node.js journey.
 You have seen server-side scripts can be designed at low level (where you are responsible for creating individual HTTP requests) or at high level, where libraries such as Express take care of a lot of standard web server functionalities.
 Once again, this is a lot to take in.
 We have another lecture that covers some of the finer details of Node.js.

 ## Self-check